Lauren21717/Infinite_Fitness/README.md

         2. I am interested in obtaining pricing details, such as joining fees and special offers.
         3. I need to know the gym's location to decide whether to join.
         4. I want an easy navigation experience throughout the site to find relevant content.
-     - #### As a current member:
-        1. I want a straightforward process to sign up for classes.
+        5. I want a straightforward process to sign up for classes.
-        2. I need access to the schedule of classes for planning my workouts.
+        6. I need access to the schedule of classes for planning my workouts.
-        3. I am interested in information about social events and activities.
+        7. I am interested in information about social events and activities.

 - ### Design